Chittagong Monorail: Feasibility study and initial proposals

-"Transport Masterplan and Preliminary Feasibility Study for Urban Metrorail Transit Construction in Chittagong Metropolitan Area (CMA)" was officially inaugurated in the Radisson Blu CTG in Chittagong by the Minister of Road Transport and Bridges, Obaidul Quader in January 2023.
-The project was initially approved by the Executive Committee of the National Economics on 22 November 2022.
-Although both China and South Korea had expressed their will to invest in the project, the then government's authorities decided to side with South Korea.
-The project was supposed to be funded by the Korea International Cooperation Agency.
-BDT 13.6258 crores was supposed to be provided by the government, whereas BDT 57 crore would be provided by KOICA, therefore BDT 70.6258 crore was the overall cost set for the Transport Masterplan and Preliminary Feasibility Study for Urban Metrorail Transit Construction in Chittagong Metropolitan Area (CMA).
+The "Transport Masterplan and Preliminary Feasibility Study for Urban Metrorail Transit Construction in Chittagong Metropolitan Area (CMA)" was approved by the Executive Committee of the National Economic Council (ECNEC) on 22 November 2022.
+The study was officially inaugurated in January 2023 at the Radisson Blu Bay View in Chittagong by the then Minister of Road Transport and Bridges, Obaidul Quader.
+Although both China and South Korea expressed intent to invest in the project, authorities decided to partner with South Korea, with the study funded by the Korea International Cooperation Agency (KOICA).
+The total cost of the master plan was set at crore, with the Government of Bangladesh providing crore and KOICA contributing crore.

-The members of the Forum for Planned Chattogram (FPC) directly opposed the plan of building a metro rail service in Chittagong.
-They cited various studies and researches, and instead recommended to build a bus rapid transit system for the city.
-They said a metro in Chittagong would be expensive to construct, maintain and operate, and they have also expressed concerns about the misuse of resources amid the country's foreign currency crisis.
+The plans faced opposition from the Forum for Planned Chattogram (FPC), which directly opposed the construction of a conventional metro rail service in the city.
+Citing urban research, the FPC recommended a bus rapid transit (BRT) system as a more financially viable alternative, raising concerns about project sustainability and the allocation of state resources amid the nation's foreign-currency crisis.